csecht/CountBOINCtasks/README.md

 Default settings assume a default location of the BOINC folder from the BOINC installer.
-If you have put the BOINC folder in a different location, then there will be a command line option to enter that custom path to run boinc-client's boimccmd (or boinccmd.exe) executable.
+If you have put the BOINC folder in a different location, then there will be a command line option to enter that custom path to run boinc-client's boinccmd (or boinccmd.exe) executable.
 A custom command
     path can also be added to the countCFG.txt configuration file to avoid entering the path on the command line.
 ```